Db2-DTE-POC/wxddemo/docs/wxd-acknowledgements.md

 release given the tremendous deadlines and constraints that they have been under.
 The initial lab was created by Deepak Rangarao with contributions from development.
-Additional material was supplied by Daniel Hancock and feedback from the members of the IBM watsonx.data activation community.
+Additional material was supplied by Daniel Hancock and feedback from the members of the watsonx.data activation community.
 Formatting and script development was done by George Baklarz.

 The contents of this eBook are the result of a lot of research and testing based on the contents of IBM watsonx.data.
-Results are based on a specific version of IBM watsonx.data so you may have different results if using an older or newer version of the development kit.
+Results are based on a specific version of watsonx.data so you may have different results if using an older or newer version of the development kit.